jrnold/r4ds-exercise-solutions/docs/rmarkdown.md

 ## R Markdown Basics

+### Exercises

-### Exercise
+#### Exercise 1 {.exercise}

-1. Create a new notebook using *File > New File > R Notebook*.
+> Create a new notebook using *File > New File > R Notebook*.
 Read the instructions.
 Practice running the chunks.
 Verify that you can modify the code, re-run it, and see modified output.

 This exercise is left to the reader.

+#### Exercise 2 {.exercise}

-2. Create a new R Markdown document with *File > New File > R Markdown ...* Knit it by clicking the appropriate button.
+>  Create a new R Markdown document with *File > New File > R Markdown ...* Knit it by clicking the appropriate button.
 Knit it by using the appropriate keyboard short cut.
 Verify that you can modify the input and see the output update.

 This exercise is mostly left to the reader.
 Recall that the keyboard shortcut to knit a file is `Cmd/Ctrl + Alt + I`.

+#### Exercise 3 {.exercise}

-3. Compare and contrast the R notebook and R markdown files you created above.
+> Compare and contrast the R notebook and R markdown files you created above.
 How are the outputs similar?
 How are they different?
 How are the inputs similar?
 How are they different?
 What happens if you copy the YAML header from one to the other?

 R notebook files show the output inside the editor, while hiding the console.
 R markdown files shows the output inside the console, and does not show output inside the editor.
 They differ in the value of `output` in their YAML headers.